raweru/multinational-retail-data-centralisation/README.md

 4. **clean_store_data** in DataCleaning cleans the data retrieved from the API and returns a pandas DataFrame.

 Once extracted and cleaned, we upload the table with **upload_to_db** method to sales_data in a table called **dim_store_details**.

+### Task 6: Extract and clean the product details

+The information for each product the company currently sells is stored in CSV format in an S3 bucket on AWS.
+The S3 address for the products data is the following: **s3://data-handling-public/products.csv**.

+We create a few methods to extract, clean and upload the user data.

+1. **extract_from_s3** in DataExtractor uses the boto3 package to download and extract the information returning a pandas DataFrame.
+We need to be logged into the AWS CLI before retrieving the data from the bucket.
+2. **convert_product_weights** in DataCleaning takes the products DataFrame as an argument and converts all different weight units and formats into kg decimal value.
+3. **clean_products_data** in DataCleaning cleans the rest of the data and returns a pandas DataFrame.

+Once extracted and cleaned, we upload the table with **upload_to_db** method to sales_data in a table called **dim_products**.